-Table 6: Number of entries in each CPT for the Bayes net of Figure 5, assuming all variables have 10 outcomes.
+Table 2: Number of entries in each CPT for the Bayes net of Figure 3 (10 outcomes per variable).

 A Bayes net can be a very efficient representation of complex probability distributions, as they encode the dependence and especially independence relationships between the variables.
 For example, if we were to construct a full table of probabilities for each possible outcome of the variables W, X, Y, and Z, the table could be quite long.
-For example, if we assume they all have 10 possible values, then the full joint has 10^4 entries, i.e., 10,000 unique values.
+For example, if we assume they all have 10 possible values, then the full joint has $10^4$ entries, i.e., 10,000 unique values.
 You can save a tiny bit, because they have to sum up to 1, so strictly speaking we need only 9,999 values.
-In contrast, we can tally how many entries all four CPT tables have for the Bayes net in Figure 5.
-In Table 6 we did just that; for example, P(X|Y,Z) has 900 entries, i.e., 9 (independent) entries for each of 100 possible combinations of Y and Z. Hence, the total number of parameters we need is only 1,899, which is way less than 9,999.
+In contrast, we can tally how many entries all four CPT tables have for the Bayes net in Figure 3.
+In Table 2 we did just that; for example, P(X|Y,Z) has 900 entries, i.e., 9 (independent) entries for each of 100 possible combinations of Y and Z. Hence, the total number of parameters we need is only 1,899, which is rather less than 9,999.

-1.8 Ancestral Sampling
+1.5 Ancestral Sampling

-Figure 6: The topological sort of the Bayes net in Figure 5.
+Figure 4: The topological sort of the Bayes net in Figure 3.